 Table 4-51.
 The material and model parameters for the Universal Polymer Model used for verification testing.
 Parameters are approximately based on a fit for 828DEA in [1], but they represent a linear thermal-viscoelastic representation of the model.
 Both the shear and volumetric Prony series weights come from fitting these 4 relaxation times to stretched exponential series as discussed in that paper.
-The thermal relaxation and volumetric relaxation functions are the same in the UPM model .
+The thermal relaxation and volumetric relaxation functions are the same in the UPM model.
 All other material and model parameters are unused and set to zero.

-of the shift factor.
-WLF behavior is observed in the model, which confirms this elementary behavior of the model in Figure 4-126.
+behavior of the model in Figure 4-126.
 Then, as the model is further cooled below the glass transition, the UPM model is compared against a custom Newton-Raphson scheme for this boundary value problem (outside Sierra), and agreement is perfect.
 During reheat, one sees that the shift factor does not retrace the path through temperature space, and a large hysteresis is observed.